Selling Your Park Slope Condo: What You Need to Know

 Price it correctly from day one

 Overpricing is the most common and most costly mistake Park Slope condo sellers make.
 It's understandable.
-You've owned the apartment for years, you've put money into it, and you have a number in mind.
+You've owned the apartment for years, put money into it, and have a number in mind.
 But pricing too high creates a problem that's very difficult to recover from.

 Prepare the apartment thoughtfully